johnpapa/cloud-coding-with-codespaces/README.md

 ### Transition to Codespaces to run and debug

-> While you're editing the `products.json` file you are communicating with your stakeholders to let them know the change is being made.
+> While you're editing the `product-data.js` file you are communicating with your stakeholders to let them know the change is being made.
 Since you're in there, they ask if you can add a new entry for a new product, hot peppers!
 Of course you can do this, but you'll feel more confident if you can build, run and view the app to verify that it works.
-You decide it's time to run and debug the app.

-1. While in the same branch, open the file containing the products in `products.json`.
+1. While in the same branch, open the file containing the products in `product-data.js`.
 1. Add the missing product for hot peppers and save the file.

    ```json